SS Hoosier: Ship history

 In 1941, Black Eagle was sold to Hoosier Marine Corp., and renamed Hoosier.

 On 20 December 1941, Hoosier was purchased by the War Shipping Administration (WSA).

-On 27 June 1942, Hoosier departed Hvalfjordur, Iceland, enroute to Reykjavik and then Arkhangelsk, with convoy PQ-17.
+On 27 June 1942, Hoosier departed Hvalfjordur, Iceland, en route to Reykjavík and then Arkhangelsk, with convoy PQ-17.
 She was carrying 5029 t of machinery and explosives, along with tanks on her deck.